 And when your suppliers have more bargaining power, you tend to compete for more of your resources.
 If the supplies that your company requirements can be increased without you able to look elsewhere, then your product cost will be higher.

 Strong suppliers can squeeze industry profitability if companies are not able to recover from cost increases.
 According to the industry economics- the bargaining power of suppliers is HIGH in case of:

 - Switching cost of the buyers are high

 - Availability of the substitute products is low

 - The concentration of the supplier relative to buyers is high

-- Importance of customers to suppliers is high
+- The importance of customers to suppliers is high

 The bargaining power of the suppliers also helps in assessing the number of raw materials and other necessary resources that are important for your business to run.
-So, the crux of this force is- lesser the availability of supplier, more the power they have.
+So, the crux of this force is- lesser the availability of suppliers, the more the power they have.

 Force #2 Take Away: Businesses are in a better state when there are multiple suppliers in the market.